 The aim of the Childcare project in Tanzania is to provide assistance in childcare centers which need extra help as they are often under-funded and under-resourced.
 These centers cater to children from low-income families, providing them with education, interaction and food.

 This project is well suited to caring individuals who want to assist in providing basic education for young children and offering support wherever your help is most needed.

-Please note that all volunteers on the Animal Welfare project are also required to pay a one off placement fee of US$80 regardless of your placement duration.
-This fee goes directly to the government clinic where you are placed and is payable in Tanzania directly to the local team.
+Please note volunteers on the Animal Welfare project are also required to pay a one off placement fee of US$80 (approximately CA$110) regardless of your placement duration.
+This fee is to cover costs involved in supervision and transport and goes directly to the government clinic where you are placed.
+It is payable directly to IVHQ’s local team in Tanzania.

 The program orientation begins on the 1st and 15th of every month and volunteers need to arrive in Arusha on the day before orientation.

 After you have registered for the program, please book your flights to arrive at Kilimanjaro International Airport (JRO) in Arusha.
 Your airport pick-up is included in your Program Fee.
 We recommend that volunteers under the age of 18 travel internationally with a notarized letter from their parents to support their documentation.